 Learn how we spend our days… it’s not all lazing by the pool or having a beer by the beach…

-We often get jokes about whether we actually work and comments about it must be nice to chose our hours.
+We often get jokes about whether we actually work and comments like it must be nice to choose our own hours.
 The answer is yes we work… some days we work a lot!
 And the other answer is of course it is great to be able to choose our hours.

 One of the benefits of working online is that if you are a night owl you can work late into the night but if you work better during the day you can do that too.
 Both of us are lucky that we have similar work rhythms so we can work together and can take breaks together to enjoy the local attractions.

 But what does a typical day look like for us?
 Well it changes depending on where we are, what the weather is like and what work needs to be completed.